 Speakers, panels and workshops

 Throughout the year, a variety of events are offered to the membership to encourage networking, collaborations and learning experiences among peers.
-We offer a Speaker Series, Dine & Discuss evening and a myriad of workshops to inspire considerations on leadership in early childhood education.
+We offer a Speaker Series, Leadership Panel Discussions and a myriad of workshops to inspire considerations on leadership in early childhood education.